openfst/OpenFst.jl/README.md

 [python](https://python.openfst.org) interfaces.
 Principal differences:
 1. the Julia convention of 1-based indexing is followed for states and arcs
+2. the julia convention of naming functions that modify their argument is followed.
+So the constructive `union(fst1, fst2)` returns a new FST but destructive 'union!(fst1, fst2)' modifies its first argument and returns `nothing`.
+Destructive versions of operations are provided when more efficient and corresponding constructive versions are usually included for convenience.
-2. weights are currently specified by floating point numbers supporting TropicalWeight, LogWeight, and Log64Weight
+3. weights are currently specified by floating point numbers supporting TropicalWeight, LogWeight, and Log64Weight
-3. Most [OpenFst operations](https://www.openfst.org/twiki/bin/view/FST/FstQuickTour#AvailableOperations) are supported but currently mainly with only the default options
+4. Most [OpenFst operations](https://www.openfst.org/twiki/bin/view/FST/FstQuickTour#AvailableOperations) are supported but currently mainly with only the default options

 See the example below for FST creation, access, and operation syntax.